 Mediation is an excellent forum for discussion of both substantive issues as well as general conflict resolution issues.
 Mediators are trained in processes and techniques for resolving conflict.
 These can be applied pro-actively as ground rules for fighting fair.
 A foundation of fighting fair then strengthens and contributes to the health of the marriage.
 Thus, mediation of a prenuptial agreement doesn’t just help the couple agree on property division.
 It inoculates couples against harmful conflict.

 If you are getting married, consider mediation of a prenup.
 No one is harmed by having one, and it may do a world of good by stopping trouble before it ever gets a chance to start.
+To discuss this more, please call 803-414-0185, email me, or use the contact form.

 While I’m pleased that many people read different meanings into it, the logo of Just Mediation, LLC, was intended to represent two parties and the mediator joined together in three attached rings, and being drawn through the rigid structure in the background.